Optimal Initialization Strategies for Range-Only Trajectory Estimation: Related Work

 \section{Related Work}

-The use of range or distance measurements for positioning is a well-studied problem due to its widespread application in popular technologies such as GPS \cite{Kaplan2018}.
-Other commonly used technologies for RO localization include sonar, lidar, WiFi, and UWB \cite{indoorsurvey2019}.
-To account for the low-dimensional nature of distance measurements, range sensors are typically combined with other sensing modalities such as wheel odometry \cite{Blanco}, IMU \cite{Hol2009, Goudar2021}, or visual odometry \cite{Nguyen2021}.
-As mentioned previously, limitations of such sensor-fusion methods include the need for sufficient motion for full-state observability \cite{Trawny2010, Goudar2021} and the need for additional sensing modalities.
-More recently, approaches based on Gaussian-process regression \cite{barfootgp2014} have been applied to continuous-time RO position~\cite{Dumbgen2022} and pose~\cite{Goudar2023} estimation.
+The use of range measurements for positioning is a well-studied problem due to its widespread application in popular technologies such as GPS \cite{Kaplan2018}.
+Other commonly used technologies for RO localization include sonar, lidar, WiFi, and UWB~\cite{indoorsurvey2019}.
+As mentioned previously, range sensors are typically combined with other sensing modalities such as wheel odometry \cite{Blanco}, IMU \cite{Hol2009, Goudar2021}, or visual odometry \cite{Nguyen2021}.
+A limitation of such sensor-fusion methods is the need for diverse motion for full-state observability~\cite{Trawny2010, Goudar2021}.
+More recently, approaches based on Gaussian-process regression~\cite{barfootgp2014} have been applied to continuous-time RO position~\cite{Dumbgen2022} and pose~\cite{Goudar2023} estimation.
 The benefit of these approaches is that no other sensing modalities are needed as the pose is observable (with multiple tags) under static conditions and with trajectories that lack diverse motion.

-For maximum-likelihood estimation, the nonconvex nature of the range measurement model results in a cost function with possibly local minima.
-To recover the global minimum, a weighted least-squares (WLS) approach to planar pose estimation using range sensors aided by odometry is presented in \cite{Trawny2010a}.
-A range-only approach to planar pose estimation that converges to the maximum-likelihood estimate with minimum variance is presented in \cite{haodong2022}.
+For maximum-likelihood estimation, the non-convex nature of the range measurement model could result in a cost function with local minima.
+To recover the global minimum, a weighted least-squares (WLS) approach to planar pose estimation using range sensors aided by odometry is presented in~\cite{Trawny2010a}.
+A RO approach to planar pose estimation that converges to the maximum-likelihood estimate with minimum variance is presented in \cite{haodong2022}.
+A trilateration-based approach to RO relative pose estimation using multiple range sensors is shown in \cite{fishberg2022multi}.

 Over the last decade, Lagrangian duality theory has been shown to be a powerful tool to generate optimal solutions and to certify the optimality of candidate solutions.
 It has been applied to various problems in robotics such as pose-graph optimization \cite{ Carlone2016}, simultaneous localization and mapping (SLAM) \cite{Carlone2015}, synchronization over the special Euclidean group \cite{Rosen2020}, extrinsic calibration between two egomotion sensors \cite{Giamou2019}, and outlier-robust estimation \cite{yang2023tipmi}.
 A common feature of these methods is that they reformulate the MAP estimation problem as a quadratically constrained quadratic program (QCQP), for which SDP relaxations exist.